 Drexel Co-op puts students ahead financially both in the short-term and the long-term.

 Many Drexel students choose to continue their education at the graduate level, and nothing looks better on an admission application than a Drexel Co-op experience.
-Schools that have accepted Drexel students include:
+Graduate schools that have accepted Drexel students include:

 - Drexel University College of Medicine